|Known as trachea bronchitis, canine infectious trachea bronchitis, Bordeteilosis, or Bordetella. It is

 Clinical signs of infections occur 2-14 days after exposure, and if uncomplicated with other agents,

-will continue to shed the bacteria for 6-14 weeks and can spread the disease to other susceptible
+animal will continue to shed the bacteria for 6-14 weeks and can spread the disease to other

-animals during that time.
-Bordetella is one of the agents protected against through the use of intranasal
+susceptible animals during that time.
+Bordetella is one of the agents protected against through the use

-“Kennel Cough” vaccines.
-Para influenza and Bordetella most commonly appear together in infectious
+of intranasal “Kennel Cough” vaccines.
+Para influenza and Bordetella most commonly appear together

 The most common symptom is a dry hacking cough sometimes followed by retching.
 Many owners